Fight Notes: UFC Fight Night 145

 After soundly losing the first round-and-a-half of the fight, Robertson was able to threaten an armbar and then transition to full mount.
 Macedo defended for a bit, but had her back taken as she tried to get back to her feet.
 From there, Robertson clamped on a tight rear-naked choke and won a fight she was being outstruck 6:1 in.

 Damir Hadzovic def.
-Polo Reyes by Technical Knock Out (punches) @ 2:03 of Round 2
+Polo Reyes by TKO (punches) @ 2:03 of Round 2

 The story of this fight was Hazdovic's wrestling, which Reyes had no real answer to.
 After getting taken down and dominated throughout the first round, Reyes suffered a similar fate in the second.
 Hadzovic was eventually able to take Reyes' back and land dozens of strikes until the referee waved the fight off.
 A tough loss for the typically exciting Reyes and a definitive win for Hadzovic.